0xTCG/biser/README.md

 ## Instalation

-BISER's depends on Seq, and to install it consult: https://docs.seq-lang.org/intro.html#install
+BISER depends on Seq.
+To install it, consult: https://docs.seq-lang.org/intro.html#install

 For installign BISER, run the following: